California plaintiffs sue Chinese tech giant Tencent, alleging WeChat app is censoring and surveilling them

 Chinese authorities require Tencent to heavily censor the app inside China.
 Posts about Chinese politics — and many other topics — disappear when they are sent to or from a China-registered account.
 Chinese authorities have used the app to monitor political dissidents and other critics, some of whom have been detained by police or sentenced to prison for their communications.

-That censorship doesn’t remain in China, however.
-If a Chinese student or worker moves abroad and continues using an account created in China, the censorship will remain, according to Jeffrey Knockel, a research associate at Citizen Lab, which studies information technology and human rights.
+That censorship is not limited to China, however.
+If a Chinese student or worker moves abroad and continues using an account created in China, the censorship will remain, according to Jeffrey Knockel, a research associate at the Citizen Lab, which studies information technology and human rights.

 Durkin confirmed that an account created in China will always be treated as a Chinese account, even if the user moves abroad and accesses it from an overseas device.
-He said the company considers accounts created inside and outside of China to be “separate but interoperable” and subject to “different regulatory environments.”
+He said the company considers accounts created inside and outside China to be “separate but interoperable” and subject to “different regulatory environments.”

 Yet users who created their accounts in the United States also complain of censorship and inexplicably blocked accounts.
-Wang, the plaintiffs’ lawyer, said all users in the United States should be free from censorship.
+Wang, the plaintiffs’ attorney, said all users in the United States should be free from censorship.

 “We’re saying it should be where you physically are that matters,” he said.